obsidianmd/obsidian-clipper/README.md

 Official Obsidian browser extension.
 Available for [Chrome](https://chromewebstore.google.com/detail/obsidian-web-clipper/cnjifjpddelmedmihgijeibhnjfabmlf), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/web-clipper-obsidian/), Edge, Brave, and Arc.
 Support for Safari to come.

-⚠️ **Obsidian Clipper is still in beta and requires Obsidian 1.7.2.** If you see an empty note after clicking **Add to Obsidian** please make sure you are using Obsidian 1.7.2+ and turn on the "Early access features" in Web Clipper settings.
+⚠️ **Obsidian Clipper is still in beta and requires Obsidian 1.7.2.** If you see an empty note after clicking **Add to Obsidian** please make sure you are using Obsidian 1.7.2 or above, which currently is an [early access version](https://help.obsidian.md/Obsidian/Early+access+versions).

 ## Features